Orchid Island Capital Inc. (ORC) deserves closer scrutiny

-Orchid Island Capital Inc. (NYSE:ORC) closed Wednesday at $9.45 per share, up from $9.14 a day earlier.
-While Orchid Island Capital Inc. has overperformed by 3.39%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ORC fell by -62.20%, with highs and lows ranging from $25.30 to $9.01, whereas the simple moving average fell by -42.58% in the last 200 days.
+The share price of Orchid Island Capital Inc. (NYSE:ORC) rose to $9.29 per share on Tuesday from $8.33.
+While Orchid Island Capital Inc. has overperformed by 11.52%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ORC fell by -62.39%, with highs and lows ranging from $25.30 to $7.95, whereas the simple moving average fell by -42.58% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now